Terror Tract: "Come To Granny"

-Sean, a troubled teenager with psychic abilities, visits Dr. Corey, a therapist, in her office after hours to tell her of his visions in which he sees The Granny Killer killing his victims shortly before they happen.
+Dr. Lindsay, a troubled physician with psychic abilities, visits Dr. Corey, a therapist, in her office after hours to tell her of his visions in which he sees The Granny Killer killing his victims shortly before they happen.
 When he has these visions, he has debilitating fits that cause him to lose control.
 One vision caused him to fall in the shower and vomit.
 Another vision caused him to nearly drown his girlfriend while they swam in his family's pool.
 The third vision caused him to nearly collide head-on with a truck while driving, but it also prompted him to call the police since the vision was of his girlfriend getting murdered by The Granny Killer.
 Hoping to get there in time, he races to his girlfriend's house only to find her dismembered body parts strewn through the house.
 Sean reveals to Dr. Corey that she is The Granny Killer's next victim based on his most recent vision.
 Sean begins to reach for inside his jacket.
 Dr. Corey, now believing that Sean is The Granny Killer himself, drives Sean down onto a receipt letter spike on her desk and runs out of the office, heading for the elevators.
 As she anxiously waits for the elevator to reach her floor, Sean begins slowly coming towards her, badly wounded by the receipt letter spike jutting out of his chest.
 As both he and the elevator reach their destinations, Sean pulls the receipt letter spike from his chest, pulls out a gun to hand to Dr. Corey, but loses consciousness, and both he and the gun fall to the floor.
 At the same time, the elevator doors open, revealing The Granny Killer standing inside with a meat cleaver.
 Dr. Corey screams as the meat cleaver swings towards her.